jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 01/24 : Updated loadbalancer template to provide the armtemplate output
+- 01/24 : Updated apiVersion to 2018-08-01 on loadbalancer template
 - 01/24 : Updated apiVersion to 2018-08-01 on virtualNetwork template
 - 01/23 : Removed extra properties from NSG template
 - 01/23 : Updated NSG template, it's fully customizable.
 Pass in a deployment type for default rules for that deployment, then add additional SecurityRules in the parameters